Serg-2025777/r7-js/README.md

 # r7-js
 js plugins for r7 office
+home and work